Alex-C96/Alex-C96/README.md

 - 👋 Hi, I’m @Alex-C96
 - 👀 I’m interested in Software Engineering and Computer Graphics Engineering
-- 🌱 I’m currently learning Data Structures and Algorithms
+- 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m working as a Software Engineering Analyst for Walmart Global Tech
 - 📫 How to reach me : DM me!

 <!---